-- (a) the Manager has before any such investment consulted with the Trustee and as a result considers that the issuer of such securities is one which is appropriate in accordance with the investment objectives of the Scheme; - (b) no more than 30% in value of the scheme property consists of such securities of any one issue; and - (c) the Scheme property includes such securities issued by that or another issuer, of at least six different issues. - (d) the disclosures in COLL 3.2.6R(8) and COLL 4.2.5R(3)(i) have been made.
+- (a) the Manager has before any such investment consulted with the Trustee and as a result considers that the issuer of such securities is one which is appropriate in accordance with the investment objectives of the Scheme; - (b) no more than 30% in value of the scheme property consists of such securities of any one issue; and - (c) the Scheme property includes such securities issued by that or another issuer, of at least six different issues.

-In relation to such securities, subject to the limitations set out in the Sourcebook, more than 35% in value of the Scheme property may be invested in Government and public securities issued by the Government of the United Kingdom and the Government of the United States of America.
+In relation to such securities, subject to the limitations set out in the Sourcebook, more than 35% in value of the Scheme property may be invested in such securities issued by the Government of the United Kingdom and the Government of the United States of America.